What kind of "complexity" is dual to holographic complexity?: Field theory dual of the holographic complexity and applications

-In this section, we will show that both the CV and CA conjectures can be understood from our proposal, which serves as other supporting evidences for our proposal.
-We also clarify what the reference states are in these two conjectures and why two conjectures have different behaviors at early time~\cite{Carmi:2017jqz,Kim:2017qrq}.
+In this part we will show how the CV and CA conjectures can be understood from our proposal and explain what are the reference states in both conjectures.
+We also explain why two conjectures show different behaviors at early time~\cite{Carmi:2017jqz,Kim:2017qrq}.
+These will serve as supporting evidences for our proposal.
+Similar arguments have been shown in our previous work Ref.~\cite{Yang:2019udi}.
+We will show here that, for our more general proposal~\eqref{defholoCeq2}, we can still obtain the same conclusions.